BrunoAlgoet/Documentation/stage.md

 - Find what: `^\n`
 - Replace With: (nothing, leave in blank)

+## Run an Ansible playbook using a parallelism level of 10
+`ansible-playbook playbook.yml -f 10`

 | Command | Description |
 | ------- | ------ |